gurudanito001/pardomart-delivery/api-client/docs/OrderApi.md

 const configuration = new Configuration();
 const apiInstance = new OrderApi(configuration);

-let id: string; //The ID of the order to update. (default to undefined) let updateOrderPayload: UpdateOrderPayload; //
+let updateOrderPayload: UpdateOrderPayload; // let id: string; //The ID of the order to update. (default to undefined)

 const { status, data } = await apiInstance.orderIdPatch(
-    id,
+    updateOrderPayload,
-    updateOrderPayload
+    id
 );
 ```